ravila4/nuphy-rgb-music/README.md

 # NuPhy Music-Reactive RGB

-Real-time music-reactive per-key RGB control for NuPhy keyboards.
-Audio in, FFT, beat detection, and visualizer effects rendered at 30fps over USB Raw HID.
+Real-time music-reactive per-key RGB control for NuPhy Air 75 V2 keyboards.
+Pipes audio stream to FFT for beat and chroma detection.
+Visualizer effects are rendered at 30fps over USB Raw HID.

-Tested on **NuPhy Air75 V2**.
-Support for other Air models incoming.

 ## Requirements

 > [!IMPORTANT]
 > The keyboard must be connected via USB.
 Bluetooth is not supported because Raw HID is a USB-only protocol.

-- **macOS 14.2+** (tested on Apple Silicon), or **Linux** (X11/Wayland, experimental)
+- **macOS 14.2+** (tested on Apple Silicon), or **Linux** (tested on Fedora GNOME with Wayland)
 - Python 3.11+
 - Custom QMK firmware with RGB streaming handler (see below)